fbpx icon

 Welcome to our definitive guide to Shou Sugi Ban timber, a technique that transforms natural wood into a stunning architectural masterpiece.
 Shou Sugi Ban, originating from ancient Japanese craftsmanship, involves charring wood to enhance its durability, resilience, and aesthetic allure.

 In this guide, we’ll aim to explain why we char our Australian hardwoods, how we strive to maintain the best charring method in the industry and we answer plenty of questions around charred timber and its architectural application.
-If you’re wanting to know everything about Shou Sugi Ban charred timber, this guide to start you off.
+If you’re wanting to know everything about Shou Sugi Ban charred timber, this guide is a great place to start you off.

 Here is what we will cover: